AnotherKamila/vlaciky/README.md

 ---------------------

 - passive or active trains?
-  - passive: simpler, kinda cooler
+  - passive (no CPU, motor powered straight from the rails): simpler, kinda cooler
-  - active: more possibilities
+  - active (motor controlled by an on-board CPU): more possibilities

 Notes
 -----